yuchenzhang/onepennymedia/README.md

 ### The One Penny Theme

-One Penny Media is using a custom theme located at themes/onepennymedia.
+One Penny Media/FAQ is using a custom theme located at themes/onepennymedia.
 Most of the customization work will take place there.
 Please read theme/boostrap/README.md about how a theme was organized before started.

 ## deployment